 Learning with LEGO: Tell a Story with LEGO

 Have your child tell a story with LEGO.
-After BEN! proposed to Adalia, Enoch reenacted the scene with LEGO pieces.
+After BEN! proposed to Iris, Enoch reenacted the scene with LEGO pieces.
 This play can be extended endlessly.
 Kids can build scenes from history, from their favorite books, their dream vacation…

 Learning with LEGO: Classic LEGO Stretches the Imagination.

 While my kids love the themed LEGO sets such as the Chima Lion Temple and LEGO Friends sets, I am a huge fan of the LEGO Classic.
 These sets yield themselves to endless creativity.
 While the boxes do come with instructions for a few projects they are more ideas to launch the child, than directions.
 These make the perfect give for the LEGO fan (when you don’t know what sets they already own).
-I loved that LEGO Classic came with a couple of new colors (a mint green and lavender) that we don’t have in other sets.
+I loved that LEGO Classic came with a couple of new colors (mint green and lavender) that we don’t have in other sets.

 When you open a new LEGO set, always have your kids dump the pieces onto a cookie sheet.
 That way tiny pieces don’t get lost or knocked out of the way before you even have a chance to finish building the set.